paddyw2/Team075/README.md

 # Team075

+### Nov 16 Updates
+I updated the masterReversi.py file with my most recent version.
+This has improved functions, an additional difficulty setting, and popup windows.
+We'll want to update the style and game saving to Greg's version soon but the functions in this version are pretty solid so it would be a good base to work from.

 ###Proof Of Concept reversi
 I wrote the POC version so I could better understand the code and rewriting made it easier to implement new things.
 The code is mostly copy and pasted from masterReversi.py but I changed some variable names and logic to something that made sense to me.